atoma-network/atoma-infer/README.md

 ## Features

-- [x] - Fully compatible OpenAI API, providing a seamless experience for developers to serve open source LLM models.
+- Fully compatible OpenAI API, providing a seamless experience for developers to serve open source LLM models.
-- [x] - Supports Paged Attention for efficient KV cache management (see [paper](https://arxiv.org/pdf/2309.06180)).
+- Supports Paged Attention for efficient KV cache management (see [paper](https://arxiv.org/pdf/2309.06180)).
-- [x] - Supports FlashAttention2 for efficient attention computation, by minimizing HBM writes (see [paper](https://arxiv.org/abs/2307.08691)).
+- Supports FlashAttention2 for efficient attention computation, by minimizing HBM writes (see [paper](https://arxiv.org/abs/2307.08691)).
-- [x] - Supports Llama3.1 and Llama3.2 models text generation models.
+- Supports Llama3.1 and Llama3.2 models text generation models.
-- [x] - Optimized for serverless inference serving.
+- Optimized for serverless inference serving.
-- [x] - Supports multi-GPU Tensor parallelism inference, using multiple NVIDIA's GPU devices, by leveraging Cuda's NCCL library.
+- Supports multi-GPU Tensor parallelism inference, using multiple NVIDIA's GPU devices, by leveraging Cuda's NCCL library.
 This allows for running any LLM, provided the user's machine has enough GPU cards.
-- [x] - The repository is mainly written in Rust and it integrates with the Candle ML framework for high-performance Rust-based LLM inference, making it ideal to deploy in serverless environments.
+- The repository is mainly written in Rust and it integrates with the Candle ML framework for high-performance Rust-based LLM inference, making it ideal to deploy in serverless environments.
-- [x] - Avoids dependencies of very large Machine Learning frameworks such as PyTorch.
+- Avoids dependencies of very large Machine Learning frameworks such as PyTorch.
 Our repository can be deployed through lightweight binaries.
-- [x] - Avoids Python overhead from production workloads.
+- Avoids Python overhead from production workloads.

 ## Status

 This project is currently in the early stages of development.
 We are looking for open source contributors to help us expand the reach of the current project.
+Currently, we support:

+- [x] - Fully compatible OpenAI API.
+- [x] - Paged Attention for efficient KV cache management.
+- [x] - FlashAttention2 for efficient attention computation.
+- [x] - Llama3.1 and Llama3.2 models, of any size.
+- [x] - Multi-GPU Tensor parallelism inference, using NCCL.
+- [x] - Highly-optimized inference request scheduler.
+- [x] - Continuous batching of inference requests.
+- [x] - CPU offloading of inference requests, through CPU/GPU request swapping.
+- [ ] - Streaming responses through SSE.
+- [ ] - Support for quantized models.
+- [ ] - FlashAttention3.
+- [ ] - Utoipa API documentation.
+- [ ] - Support for multi-modal models.
+- [ ] - Support backends other than vLLM.

 ## Getting Started